Hit enter after type your search item

 Using the split method of String class to reverse a string

-Well, this is even more interesting solution.
+Well, this is an even more interesting solution.
 In that way, by little tweaking the code, you may reverse the given string letter by letter or word by word and even by sentences.

 See this example where the given string is reversed by using the split method: